Sansho, where the chef’s tasting menu is a must-try that makes for an enjoyable slow meal.

 Restaurants Around Petrská

-Our small street of Petrská has a number of wonderful eateries.
-Na Poříčí, the main street a block from our front door has many more options to boot.
-(It’s also where the tram and metro stations are located.)
-Here are a few of our regular haunts.
+Petrská Street has some of the best restaurants in Prague.
+Na Poříčí, the main street a block from our front door, has many more options to boot.
+Here are a few of our favorite haunts.
 Prague is full of top-flight restaurants; these are our locals.

 Cafe Imperial, Na Poříčí 1072/15, 110 00 Petrská čtvrť

 The perfect breakfast spot with free wifi.
-But get there super early to get a table if you don’t have a reservation, especially during the summer tourist season.
+But get there super early to get a table if you don’t have a reservation, especially during the summer tourist season when the hotel’s guest come down for the breakfast buffet.
 The grand cafe is an art deco gem built in 1914.
 I often work out of here early in the morning, before other coffee shops or my workspace at Opero open.

 Hanabi Sushi House, 3 Petrská, (+420) 222 324 634

 Hanabi’s offers a wide variety of Japanese dishes, including some of the best sushi in the city.
-You always need a reservation here. ihanabi.cz
+You always need a reservation here, even for lunch.

 Amano, Na Poříčí 48, (+420) 602 201 720